 Dissertation: ‘Sleep Induced Spikes in Intraocular Pressure and Possible implications with the use of Prostaglandin Analogue Drugs for the Treatment of Chronic Open Angle Glaucoma’

-We extended to cover two floors in 2004, meaning more technology, which included;
+We expanded the practice to cover two floors in 2004, meaning more technology, which included;

 1 .
 Retinal Nerve laser mapper for earliest detection of Glaucoma, for 10 years the only one in Northumberland.